 1. When you’re in your HubSpot portal, navigate to Marketing -> Ads

 2. From there, click ‘create audience’ on the top RHS and choose either ‘contact list’ or ‘company list’, depending on whether you want to create a lookalike list of companies or contacts.
-Selecting these two options instead of ‘lookalike list’ allows you to get far more granular results as you’re basing it off existing contacts in your CRM.
+Selecting these two options instead of a ‘lookalike list’ allows you to get far more granular results as you’re basing it off existing contacts in your CRM.